Chart Color Schemes

 Employment

-Gymea has a well-educated workforce with strong representation in professional services.
-Its unemployment rate was 1.9% in the past year, with an estimated employment growth of 3.0%.
+Gymea has a well-educated workforce with professional services being strongly represented.
+The unemployment rate was 1.7% in the past year, with an estimated employment growth of 1.2%.

-As of June 2025, 4,816 residents are employed, with an unemployment rate of 2.3%, below Greater Sydney's rate of 4.2%.
-Workforce participation is higher at 65.8% compared to Greater Sydney's 60.0%.
-Key industries include health care & social assistance, construction, and professional & technical services.
-Construction employment levels are notably high at 1.3 times the regional average.
+As of September 2025, there were 4,833 residents employed, with an unemployment rate of 2.4%, which is below Greater Sydney's rate of 4.2%.
+Workforce participation was at 65.8%, compared to Greater Sydney's 60.0%.
+The dominant employment sectors among residents include health care & social assistance, construction, and professional & technical services.
+Construction shows particularly strong specialization with an employment share of 1.3 times the regional level.

-However, accommodation & food employs only 4.3% of local workers, below Greater Sydney's 5.8%.
-The area offers limited local employment opportunities as indicated by Census data.
-In the 12 months to Sep-22, employment increased by 3.0%, labour force by 3.1%, and unemployment rose by 0.1 percentage points.
-National employment forecasts from Jobs and Skills Australia project a 6.6% increase over five years and 13.7% over ten years.
-Applying these projections to Gymea's employment mix suggests local employment should grow by 6.8% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, accommodation & food has limited presence at 4.3% compared to the regional level of 5.8%.
+The area appears to offer limited local employment opportunities as indicated by the count of Census working population versus resident population.
+Between September 2024 and September 2025, employment levels increased by 1.2%, labour force increased by 1.1%, resulting in a unemployment fall of 0.1 percentage points.
+In comparison, Greater Sydney recorded employment growth of 2.1% and an unemployment rise of 0.2 percentage points during the same period.
+State-level data from NSW to November 25 shows employment contracted by 0.03%, with the state unemployment rate at 3.9%.
+National employment forecasts from Jobs and Skills Australia, as of May 25, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Gymea's employment mix suggests local employment should increase by 6.8% over five years and 13.8% over ten years.

 Frequently Asked Questions - Employment